Agile development relies on a unique workflow that can benefit from PCB design rule verification

-Results from simulations inform three aspects of design modification: swapping components and changing your layout.
+Results from simulations inform two aspects of design modification: swapping components and changing your layout.
 Performing simulations of your device at the schematic and component level help you determine whether the components you have chosen will provide the electrical performance specified in your design requirements.
 You can then quickly replace components as needed, or you can modify your electronics schematic to solve any signal integrity problems.

 Even after a schematic is corrected based on simulation results, you still can’t guarantee performance without PCB design rule verification of your layout.
 Simulations of your layout are also critical as they can help you identify layout choices that contribute to crosstalk, EMI susceptibility, and other signal integrity problems.
 As part of an agile workflow, this allows you to identify specific changes that would be required in your layout, allowing you to address them quickly during each design sprint.
 This is better than waiting until your design is fully completed, as is typically done in a linear design process.
 In that case, any layout changes can be extensive and time-consuming, and this situation should be avoided whenever possible.

 The rules-driven design engine in Altium Designer® can now be integrated with the data management features in Altium Concord Pro™, providing designers with a complete tool set for agile development.
 The PCB design rule verification features in Altium Designer are built into the standard design features, making them fit perfectly within any agile development workflow.

 Contact us or download a free trial of Altium Designer and Altium Concord Pro.
 You’ll have access to the industry’s best routing, layout, simulation, and MCAD collaboration tools in a single program.
 Talk to an Altium expert today to learn more.